-As of May 31, 2011, Dor Alon supplied motor fuels, motor oil and other petroleum products to a network of 189 retail outlets operating under the "Dor Alon" brand.
+As of December 31, 2011, Dor Alon supplied motor fuels, motor oil and other petroleum products to a network of 196 retail outlets operating under the "Dor Alon" brand.
 Integrated into most of Dor Alon's public retail outlets are Diesel Fueling Centers ("DFC") that sell diesel fuel for large vehicles such as trucks and buses at preferential terms.
 Dor Alon also supplies ARAL lubricants and Texaco lubricants in Israel.

-As of May 31, 2011, Dor Alon operated 183 convenience stores, including 139 convenience stores branded "Alonit" and "Super Alonit" (we refer to these stores as Alonit convenience stores), and 44 convenience stores operated by the AM:PM chain of stores.
-181 convenience stores are operated by the Alon Group, and two convenience stores are operated by third parties.
+As of December 31, 2011, Dor Alon operated 198 convenience stores, including 149 convenience stores branded "Alonit" and "Super Alonit" (we refer to these stores as Alonit convenience stores), and 49 convenience stores operated by the AM:PM chain of stores.
+195 convenience stores are operated by the Alon Group, and three convenience stores are operated by third parties.
 All the stand alone convenience stores are leased for different periods.

-The Dor Alon commercial and fueling sites network is divided into complexes owned by Dor Alon, complexes in which Dor Alon has a long term lease (most of which are jointly owned or leased in equal shares with third parties) and complexes owned by third parties.
-As of May 31, 2011, Dor Alon (either solely or through joint companies or partnerships) owned or held under lease and operating agreements 156 commercial and fueling sites.
-The other 33 commercial and fueling sites are operated by third parties, under the Dor Alon brand who have entered into supply agreements with Dor Alon for petroleum products.
-The 189 commercial and fueling sites include four travel centers along the Cross-Israel Highway (Israel's first toll road) that Dor Alon has the exclusive rights to operate for a 30-year period beginning in June 1999.
+The Dor Alon Retail Outlets and Convenience Stores network is divided into complexes owned by Dor Alon, complexes in which Dor Alon has a long term lease (most of which are jointly owned or leased in equal shares with third parties) and complexes owned by third parties.
+As of December 31, 2011, Dor Alon (either solely or through joint companies or partnerships) owned or held under lease and operating agreements 160 commercial and fueling sites.
+The other 36 Retail Outlets and Convenience Stores are operated by third parties, under the Dor Alon brand who have entered into supply agreements with Dor Alon for petroleum products.
+The Retail Outlets and Convenience Stores include four travel centers along the Cross-Israel Highway (Israel's first toll road) that Dor Alon has the exclusive rights to operate for a 30-year period beginning in June 1999.

-The commercial and fueling sites and convenience store sector demands substantial capital investment (the cost of establishing a refueling and commercial complex is estimated at NIS 4-5 million, not including the cost of land) and competition is fierce.
-Most of the competition relates to the acquisition of rights to establish new commercial refueling complexes and around obtaining commitments from existing gas stations.
+The Retail Outlets and Convenience Stores sector demands substantial capital investment (the cost of establishing a refueling and commercial complex is estimated at NIS 4-5 million, not including the cost of land) and competition is fierce.
+Most of the competition relates to the acquisition of rights to establish new commercial refueling complexes and around obtaining commitmets from existing fueling stations.
 In the last few years, there have been a number of developments in this sector, including:

-- intensified competition in marketing products to end users; - an increase in the investments necessary to build a new gas station due to a number of regulatory developments; - the prevailing trend of developing and implementing a business strategy for converting gas stations into refueling and commercial complexes in all the large fuel companies; - relief in regulatory requirements regarding planning and authorizing new gas stations;

-- the ratification of amendment 4 to the National Land Planning Program for Refueling Stations NLP 18; and - the privatization of Oil Refineries Ltd. ("ORL") (see description below).
+- intensified competition in marketing products to end users; - an increase in the investments necessary to build a new fueling station due to a number of regulatory developments; - the prevailing trend of developing and implementing a business strategy for converting fueling stations into refueling and commercial complexes in all the large fuel companies; - relief in regulatory requirements regarding planning and authorizing new fueling stations; and - the ratification of amendment 4 to the National Land Planning Program for Refueling Stations NLP 18.

 Dor Alon adds retail outlets to its network by either developing a new commercial and fueling sites or, less frequently, entering into an agreement with the owner of an existing commercial and fueling sites whose supply contract with another fuel company has expired.
-Developing a new commercial and fueling sites often takes several years and requires compliance with numerous laws and regulations.
+Developing new commercial and fueling sites often takes several years and requires compliance with numerous laws and regulations.

-During the first three months of 2011, Dor Alon did not open any additional retail outlets; however, Dor Alon anticipates opening and operating an additional 12-16 commercial and fueling sites during 2011 and 2012.
-Dor Alon has plans and agreements to plan, establish and operate additional gas stations, and these stations are currently in different stages of authorization and establishment.
+Dor Alon anticipates opening and operating an additional 14-18 commercial and fueling sites during 2012 and 2013.
+Dor Alon has plans and agreements to plan, establish and operate additional fueling stations, and these stations are currently in different stages of authorization and establishment.